 It instills a sense of citizenship in the community, in the nation, and the world.

-It prepares a young man for adulthood by providing him with the opportunity to learn how to handle independence and to gain self-confidence and self worth.
+It prepares a young person for adulthood by providing them with the opportunity to learn how to handle independence and to gain self-confidence and self worth.

 It provides the opportunity to learn many new skills, to participate in a wide variety of outdoor activities, and to develop leadership capabilities.

-These goals are achieved in a Boy Scout troop through the use of eight methods:
+These goals are achieved in a Scout troop through the use of eight methods:

 • The Ideals of Scouting